alankurilov/bbh/README.md

-# BBH Turn culturally dense long-form video into self-explanatory content—for any audience, automatically.
+# Turn culturally dense long-form video into self-explanatory content—for any audience, automatically.

 Powered by Google Deepmind, Tavily, Lovable and Hera